 This herbal remedy contains herbs such as sarsaparilla, astragalus, milk thistle, turmeric, and more.
 It promotes healthy skin and coat and helps support proper muscle tone.
 It also reduces thirst and supports normal urination.
 Many dog parents have used this herbal remedy with very good results.

 SAMe is a supplement which has antioxidant properties and may help dogs with Cushing's disease with liver complications.

-Dogs with Cushing's disease should be fed a high-protein diet.
+Dogs with Cushing's disease should be fed a high-protein, low carb (or carb-free) diet.
 Protein can help prevent muscle wasting.
 High quality proteins are also good for the skin and immune system.
 Also, since dogs with canine Cushings disease are prone to develop hyperlipidemia (high cholesterol and triglycerides) and pancreatitis, the amount of fat in the diet has to be moderately low.